jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 It would be better to provide the full type as in the TAPL style but with the correct static guarantees.
 Further, it is interesting to see that within TAPL type-synonym are an aspect of the presented language.

-Having type-synonym directly within the Razor itself would be beneficial.
+Having type-synonyms directly within the Razor itself would be beneficial.
-However, as we will see later on we can remedy this problem by introducing data declarations.
+As we will see later on we can remedy this problem by introducing data declarations.

-But first we will detail how to provide tuples and record first.
+But first we will detail how to provide tuples and records first, as this gives us the intuition when introducing data declarations.

 ## A Razor with Tuples